patterns-ai-core/langchainrb/README.md

 Most common use-case for a RAG system is powering Q&A systems where users pose natural language questions and receive answers in natural language.

 ### Vector search databases
-Langchain.rb provides a convinient unified interface on top of supported vectorsearch databases that make it easy to configure your index, add data, query and retrieve from it.
+Langchain.rb provides a convenient unified interface on top of supported vectorsearch databases that make it easy to configure your index, add data, query and retrieve from it.

 #### Supported vector search databases and features: